cugos/cugos.github.com/meetings/_posts/2023-03-15-cugos_monthly.md

 **Karsten Vennemannn** will show a variety of live map demos (based on a web mapping viewer, internally called *base viewer*) he has worked on together with Eldan Goldenberg over the last 1.5 years.
 Base viewer is based on Openlayers (compiled via Node package manager), MapServer and PostGIS.

+**Ivan Storck** will provide an update on the status of his work with [Washington Water Trails](https://www.wwta.org/water-trails/cascadia-marine-trail/) to update their maps and is seeking some ideas to help out this local non-profit.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here.](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2023-3-15-cugos_monthly.md) or reach out to us hello@cugos.org